Welcome to St Mary MacKillop College Canberra for 2020!

 Michael has been widely published as a contributor to English textbooks and related journals and in the National Press.
 He was awarded a Fellow of the Australian College of Educators in 2007 and of the Australian College of Educational Leaders in 2014.
 He was a finalist in the inaugural Secondary Principal of the Year in 2011.

-Michael is a powerful advocate for Catholic education, a wide reader possessing an enduring passion for Australian Rules Football and the Essendon Football Club.
+Michael Lee is a powerful advocate for Catholic co-education and for the opportunities it offers its communities for an excellent education in faith, inclusion, diversity, and community engagement.
+He is a wide reader and possesses an enduring passion for Australian Rules Football and the Essendon Football Club.